wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_sendrawtransaction.md

 ---
-title: ont:sendrawtransaction \[WebSocket\]
+title: ont:sendrawtransaction - Ontology
-description: Send a raw transaction to be recorded on the chain.
+description: Example code for the ont:sendrawtransaction ws method. Сomplete guide on how to use ont:sendrawtransaction ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters